opentap/opentap/doc/User Guide/Introduction/Readme.md

 # Overview
 This section introduces essential OpenTAP terminology, concepts, and tools.
 It is intended to provide users with an understanding of OpenTAP and its ecosystem to get started.
 For a more technical description, see the [Developer Guide](../../Developer%20Guide/Introduction).
-For a quick reference of CLI options, see the [comprehensive reference](../CLI%20Usage).
+For a reference of CLI options, see the [documentation](../CLI%20Usage) on CLI usage. reference](../CLI%20Usage).

 OpenTAP consists of multiple tools, including: